Main Page Content

 Spread from contact with contaminated surfaces or objects

 The virus can also spread when someone touches an object or surface with the virus on it, and then touches their mouth, face, or eyes.

 - Fever (temperature of 37.8°C or greater)

 - Shortness of breath (out of breath, unable to breathe deeply)

 - Nausea/vomiting, diarrhea, abdominal pain

-Other signs of COVID-19 can include
+Signs of COVID-19 can include:

 - Clinical or radiological evidence of pneumonia

 Atypical signs can include:

 - Delirium (acutely altered mental status and inattention)